Edward Canby: Final assignment and death

 General Canby had received conflicting orders from Washington as to whether to make peace or war on the Modoc.
 As war was not working, the US government authorized a peace commission and assigned Canby a key position on it.
-There were many lines of communication between the Modoc and whites.
-At one point, someone told the Modoc leader Captain Jack that the governor of Oregon intended to hang nine Modoc, apparently without trial, as soon as they surrendered.
-The Modoc broke off scheduled talks; Canby was angered by the rumors and their action, as he believed that his federal authority trumped the governor's and made the threat irrelevant.
+There were many lines of communication between the Modoc and Americans.

 On April 11, 1873, after months of false starts and aborted meetings, Canby went to another parley, unarmed and with some hope of final resolution.
 Judge Elijah Steele of Yreka, California wrote later that when he warned Canby that the Modoc were volatile and he was at risk, Canby replied, "I believe you are right, Mr. Steele, and I shall regard your advice, but it would not be very well for the general in command to be afraid to go where the peace commissioners would venture."
 The peace talks were held midway between the army encampment and Captain Jack's stronghold near Tule Lake.
 It was discovered later that two members of Canby's party brought concealed weapons and Modoc warriors were also armed.